zhanglydia/TeammaeT/README.md

 ## Recursive Abstraction

-Return the boolean value of the statement "the maze is navigable, having a legal travel path from current position to existing treasure" given starting moves
+Return the boolean value of the statement "the maze is navigable, having a legal travel path from explorer's next position to existing treasure" given starting moves

 ## Base Case